michel1991/ocp-java-11/advancedDesign/README.md

 The second part is the package and class name, again separated by periods.
 The package and class names must be legal Java identifiers.
 Dashes (-) are not allowed, ruling out option D. This leaves options A and B as the correct answers.

+### Which of the following is true about a concrete class?
+(Choose all that apply.)
+* A. A concrete class can be declared as abstract.
+* B. A concrete class must implement all inherited abstract methods.
+* C. A concrete class can be marked as final.
+* D. If a concrete class inherits an interface from one of its superclasses, then it must declare an implementation for all methods defined in that interface.
+* E. A concrete method that implements an abstract method must match the method declaration of the abstract method exactly.

+Concrete classes are, by definition, not abstract, so option A is incorrect.
+A concrete class must implement all inherited abstract methods, so option B is correct.
+Concrete classes can be optionally marked final, so option C is correct.
+Option D is incorrect; a superclass may have already implemented an inherited interface method.
+The concrete class only needs to implement the inherited abstract methods.
+Finally, a method in concrete class that implements an inherited abstract method overrides the method.
+While the method signature must match, the method declaration does not need to match, such as using a covariant return type or changing the throws declaration.
+For these reasons, option E is incorrect.